helrick/figeno/docs/content/examples.rst

 Large indel visualization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The alignments track can visualize large insertions and deletions from CIGAR strings.
-Deletions are shown as semi-transparent red rectangles with triangular markers at the start and end points, while insertions are marked with upward-pointing triangles.
+Deletions are shown as semi-transparent red rectangles with triangular markers at the start and end points, while insertions are marked with boxes along with the number of bases in the insert.
 This is particularly useful for visualizing structural variants that are captured in the CIGAR strings of long-read data.

 .. image:: images/figure_alignments.png